-New York, NY (July 20, 2022)—In alliance with the Amazon Literary Partnership, the Community of Literary Magazines and Presses [CLMP] is pleased to announce the 2022 grant recipients of the Literary Magazine Fund.
+New York, NY (July 20, 2023)—In alliance with Amazon Literary Partnership, the Community of Literary Magazines and Presses [CLMP] is pleased to announce the 2023 grant recipients of the Literary Magazine Fund.
 Originally launched with CLMP in 2019, the Literary Magazine Fund furthers Amazon Literary Partnership’s role as a supporter of literary organizations nationwide and helps to build the readership of literary magazines.

-CLMP, in cooperation with the Amazon Literary Partnership, convened a grant-making panel composed of authors Leah Hampton, Oscar Hokeah, and Jane Wong.
+CLMP, in cooperation with Amazon Literary Partnership, convened a grant-making panel composed of authors Ruben Quesada, Hasanthika Sirisena, and Claire Stanford.
 Final award decisions were made by Amazon Literary Partnership in collaboration with CLMP.

 African Voices Communications

 “Literary magazines are often the first place writers connect with readers, agents find authors to represent, and book publishers discover new voices,” said CLMP Executive Director Mary Gannon.
 “They serve as an essential proving ground and vital record of our country’s literary culture, and CLMP is extremely grateful to Amazon Literary Partnership for its ongoing support of these publishers through the Literary Magazine Fund.”

 “Since its inception in 2009, the mission of Amazon Literary Partnership has been to support organizations that are vital to sustaining the literary culture of communities and to connect writers with their readers,” said Al Woodworth, senior manager of Amazon Literary Partnership.
 “We are thrilled to be collaborating again with CLMP/Community of Literary Magazines and Presses on the Literary Magazine Fund.
 We thank CLMP and this year’s 19 grant recipients for publishing such excellent work and for sharing writers’ words with readers everywhere.”